mdi-group/mdi-group.github.io/_pages/teaching.md

 MDIG is alwyas looking for ways to spread information and skills.
 Here are a collection of various teaching resources that we have either created or contributed to.

+## Autumn School in Machine Learning for Atomistic Simulation 2023

+With colleagues from Warwick, Imperial, STFC and Southampton we are running a school to train atomistic simulation researchers in using the latest machine learning methods for their research.
+More details on the contents, pre-requisites and timetables can be found [on the school webpage.](https://www.psdi.ac.uk/event/machine-learning-autumn-school-2023/)

 ## Intro to Data Analysis and Machine Learning for Engineers eBook

 This is an eBook associated with the Data Analysis and Machine Learning section of the EMS506U course taught